How to Be Your Own Best Cycling Coach

 Scan the corner like you would the discoteca at midnight and evaluate how much you need to slow down (or speedup!).
 All the braking should be done before the corner.
 Not in the corner and after will surely be too late!
 It’s a highly learnable skill.
 The important part is learning it.

 Notice road surfaces.
 If you encounter gravel (the key is to avoid it) and you’re headed straight for it like an Italian man approaches a woman, let your bike simply roll over it the straightest, most direct possible line.
 Breaking or cornering in gravel for most of us yields unpredictable results.
 Don’t panic, straighten your line, then course correct once you’re through it.

 Know where to put your hands.
 The lower you put them, the more control you have.
 By that, I mean in the drops.
 The hoods are perfect for cruising, but when you start to pick up speed, there’s always a chance you hit a bump and your hands slip and slide right off them.

-Give the centre line plenty of space.
-Especially in blind corners.
-You never want to put yourself in a weak position to clowns that willingly cross the centre line.
+Give the centre line plenty of space, especially in blind corners.
+You never want to put yourself in a vulnerable position to clowns that willingly cross the centre line.
 Keep to your side of the road as much as reasonably possible.